MEDIA GUIDES / Image formats

 4. Compatibility

 Both BMP and PNG are widely compatible with various software programs and operating systems.
 However, BMP is more closely associated with Microsoft and Windows, while PNG is an open standard that is supported by a broader range of platforms.
+BMP files can also be opened on macOS and Android devices using applications such as Adobe Photoshop, Windows Photos, and Apple Photos.
 This can make PNG a more versatile option, especially when working with different devices or sharing images with others.

 5. File Size